 Have you always wanted to learn a variety of American dance moves?
 At Swing Station, you can practice vintage American dances such as tap, balboa, blues and vintage jazz.
 The most popular is the 1930s and 40s lindy hop.

 There are classes from Monday to Thursday, both for beginners and advanced students.
-Check the official website to get ahead of their upcoming events.

 In this old-fashioned shop A Outra Face da Lua, or The Other Face of the Moon, you can find a whole lot of vintage clothing, from accessories to jeans with different cuts, including bell-bottoms from the 80s.
 You will only find women’s clothes like sparkly party dresses, classic bags, and bright earrings.